heysokam/wgpu/doc/mac.md

 ## Download the code
 4. `git clone --recurse-submodules https://github.com/heysokam/wgpu`
+_Note: The repository needs to be cloned with recurse-submodules, or it won't work._

 ## Optional
 Check that everything needed is accesible without having to call their full paths: